EndoMapper dataset of complete calibrated endoscopy procedures: Data Records

 \section{Data Records}

-This section describes the dataset structure and details the meta-data available.
-A summary of the dataset structure can be seen in Fig.~\ref{fig:structure}.
-At publication time, there is a total of 59 sequences and the length of the sequences goes from less than ten minutes to more than half an hour.
-File {\tt DatasetSummary.xls} contains the full list of sequences in the dataset up-to-date.
+This section describes the dataset structure and details of the meta-data available.
+The dataset is available on the Synapse platform\cite{EndomapperDataset} and is subject to access controls (see Section \emph{Usage Notes}).
+A summary of the dataset structure can be seen in Figure~\ref{fig:structure}.
+At publication time, there is a total of 96 real sequences and their duration goes from less than ten minutes to more than half an hour.
+The file {\tt DatasetSummary.xls} in the dataset main folder includes a summary of the acquisition details of each sequence in the dataset.